FDA issues warning letter to Alkermes over opioid addiction treatment ad

 Users of Vivitrol as a treatment for opioid dependence should be made aware of the vulnerability to potentially fatal overdose at the end of a dosing interval, after missing a dose, or after discontinuing the treatment, the agency said in the letter dated Dec.
 2.

+Cases of overdose with fatal outcomes have been reported in patients who used opioids at the end of a dosing interval, after missing a scheduled dose, or after discontinuing the treatment, the agency said.

+Alkermes is committed to working with the FDA to ensure that all promotional materials are fully compliant with applicable laws and regulations, the Dublin-based drugmaker said in an email to Reuters.

-Vivitrol is safe and effective for the prevention of relapse to opioid dependence when used as provided in the FDA-approved product labeling, the FDA said.
+Vivitrol is safe and effective for the prevention of relapse to opioid dependence when used as provided in the approved labeling, the FDA said.

 Reporting by Manojna Maddipatla in Bengaluru; Editing by Sriraj Kalluvila